Shop by RoomBathroomShower Filters

-Shower filters that actually work.
-The best shower filter reviews, because they’re based on actual test results!
-Scroll to the bottom for more on all the water filter acronyms, vocab, and details.
+Shower heads that filter water— and actually work.
+The best shower head filter reviews, because they’re based on actual test results!
+Scroll to the bottom for the answers to all your filtration questions.

 Weddell Water

 The Weddell Duo is the best showerhead water filter overall, and the only one tested and verified to remove PFAS, microplastics, and chlorine.
-It’s the shower filter that removes the most contaminants.
+It’s the shower filter that removes the most contaminants, and along with the other four in this category, is the best shower filter with high pressure, which is part of testing and certification.
 You can attach it inline with any shower head or hose, making it a handheld showerhead with filter if you want.
 They’re also a very transparent brand, with all of their claims third party certified by the gold standards in water purification: NSF for chlorine removal, and IAPMO for removal of PFAS and microplastics, with results displayed prominently on their website (not just “IAPMO tested”).
 What a relief!
 I use it in my own bathroom.
-I like the transparent casing so I can see if I need to change the filter more often.

 AquaYouth 2.0